Perfectionism has been shaping me ever since I was young. I’ve been working to understand it and rewire my brain to eliminate it.

 - Set targets for each block.
 This fights analysis paralysis.

-- If you don’t get everything done, try to sacrifice scope rather than time, budget or quality.
-If you need more time, you can always add more time later.
-But more often than not, having something done is enough to get the job done.
+- If you don’t get everything done, try to sacrifice scope over time, budget or quality.
+If the work needs more time, you can always spend more time on it later.
+Though more often than not, I’m finding that having something is enough to get the job done.

 Check the box, and move on.